PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/constraints/admin.md

 ## What should an `Admin` do ?

 1. Add/ remove members from organisation
-2. Elevate/remove users to/from coordinator
+2. Elevate/remove users to/from admin
 3. Create/Delete group chats
 4. Create/Delete events
 5. admin can manage/exit multiple organisations